-The physical impacts associated with implementing trail-related levee improvements and bridge crossings are addressed in the geology/soils, hydrology, water quality, and biology resource sections of this EIS/R. Trail-related levee improvements and bridge crossings represent less than 0.5 percent of project area.
-According to the respective sections on geology/soils, hydrology, water quality, and biology, the project has been designed to fully address physical impacts associated with all project components.
+The physical impacts associated with implementing trail-related levee improvements and bridge crossings are addressed in the geology/soils, hydrology, water quality, and biology resource sections of this EIR.
+Trail-related levee improvements and bridge crossings represent less than 0.5 percent of project area.